vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

 2. Validate the address details

-	Use <code>AddressDetailsValidator</code> to verify that all address details are set correctly.
+	Use <code>AddressDetailsValidator</code> to verify that all address details have been entered correctly.
 	This validator uses property validators to validate each property of <code>AddressDetails</code>:

 	* <code>AliasValidator</code> - to check the alias.
 	* <code>NameValidator</code> - to check the first name, last name and county.
 	* <code>UkPostcodeValidator</code> - to check the post code.
 	* <code>AddressLineValidator</code> - to check all remaining address lines for checking all address lines.

 	For more information on each of these property validators please see the reference documentation.